 The first day

-On the first day of their work experience, the young person will sign-in at the office and report to the headteacher.
+On the first day of their work experience, the young person will sign-in at the office and report to the deputy headteacher.

-The headteacher will ensure that the young person has read and understood the school’s Child Protection and Safeguarding Policy, as well as all relevant parts of the Staff Handbook.
+The deputy headteacher will ensure that the young person has read and understood the school’s Child Protection and Safeguarding Policy, as well as all relevant parts of the Staff Handbook.
 Pertinent points in this handbook will be raised and discussed if necessary.

 The young person will sign a declaration that they have read and understood this policy.